-Respected scholar Darrell Bock delivers in this volume on his topic of the theology of Luke and Acts.
+Respected scholar Darrell Bock delivers in this volume on his topic of the theology of Luke and Acts in the BTNT series.
 Mr. Bock, already hailed as having given us the best modern exegetical commentary on Luke, writes on a subject here he has given many years of his life to study.

 You will find all the usual suspects on the study of Luke and Acts–the connection of Luke and Acts, salvation, Christ, the Holy Spirit, women, and the poor.
 But there’s more.
 Things I hadn’t thought much of in regards to Luke and Acts, all laid out in a cogent, clear, persuasive form.
 As you would expect, he interacts much with other scholars and their opinions as he travels along his subject.
 As a pastor I can’t help but see some of that as the straitjacket the scholarly world has wrapped around itself.
 Still, he is concise enough that his text holds interest.
 If you are like me, you so think of Luke as one of the Gospels that you at times forget its special connection to Acts.